fahadsultan/csc222/syllabus.md

 ## Course Description

-This course is designed to prepare students for programming competitions and coding interviews.
+This course is designed to prepare students for [Programming Competitions](fun.html) and [Coding Interviews](profit.html).
 Every meeting will include a problem solving session where students will be expected to solve problems in a limited time frame.
 The problems will be selected from previous national and regional competitions and commonly given problems in technical interviews.
 The instructor will provide guidance and feedback to the teams after the problem solving sessions.
 The class is going to be modelled as a course-length tournament and/or game show.

 Students will also be expected to complete assignments for practice and to participate in external programming contests and mock coding interviews.